aws-samples/amazon-kinesis-data-analytics-examples/DeltaConnector/README.md

 Start streaming data into Kinesis Data Stream and run first KDA application.
 After some minutes you should see parquet files and
 _delta_log folder were created /tickers folder in the S3 bucket.

-Let first application run and create another KDA application and configure its application code to point to .jar file that was built from /DeltaSource folder.
-After some minutes you should see parquet files and _delta_log folder were created under /tickers_agg folder in the S3 bucket.
+Let first application run.
+Create another KDA application and configure its application code to point to .jar file that was built from /DeltaSource folder.
+Run second KDA application, after some minutes you should see parquet files and _delta_log folder were created under /tickers_agg folder in the S3 bucket.